arturrataj/qeapi/README.md

-# SDK in Java for IBM Q experience
+# SDK for IBM Q experience

 This is an API client written in Java for communicating with the [IBM Quantum experience (QX)](https://quantumexperience.ng.bluemix.net/) backends.
 I wrote it as I do not know Python and wanted to play a bit with the real device.